 Because of this, many people will stay in an office managerial position in five years or less.
 However, it’s important to make sure that one leaves a good impression when leaving any job position.
-The following article provides effective tips and tricks on how to write a dental office manager resignation letter.
+The following article provides effective tips and tricks on how to write an office manager resignation notice.

 When writing a resignation letter, it’s important to make sure that one provides at least two week of notice.
 For some high-level positions, it may be necessary to provide at least four weeks notice.
 However, this can vary based on one’s job duties.

 Any negative comments that reflect on other people in an office may have a later negative effect on a job seeker.
 To avoid these issues, it’s a good idea to remain neutral or positive in any notice of resignation.
 This can be an effective way to avoid hurt feelings and damaged relationships.

-Dental Office Manager Resignation Letter
+Sample Dental Office Manager Resignation Letter